President & CEO, Women Creating Change (Formerly Women's City Club of NY)

 6:00 AM – Starting my day with the news before my twin 4-year old boys wake up!

-10:00 AM – On a weekday, I am likely meeting with someone at Women’s City Club to discuss partnerships, advocacy, events, strategic planning, communications, or a variety of other topics.
+10:00 AM – On a weekday, I am likely meeting with someone at Women Creating Change to discuss partnerships, advocacy, events, strategic planning, communications, or a variety of other topics.
 The organization was founded by suffragettes over 100 years ago, and today we are moving in a bold new direction to help more women become changemakers in New York City.

 On the weekend, my entire gang is sitting at the breakfast table enjoying French toast or blueberry pancakes!